 As told to Lisa Berry Edwards.
 This piece has been edited for clarity. | June 1, 2021

-Prevent Cancer Foundation invited Exact Sciences to share this piece as part of their sponsorship of the 2021 Prevent Cancer Dialogue, where they will be presenting on colorectal cancer screening challenges.
-The third and final webcast of the Prevent Cancer Dialogue series is June 2, 2021.
-You can register (for free) here.
+Prevent Cancer Foundation invited Exact Sciences to share this piece as part of their sponsorship of the 2021 Prevent Cancer Dialogue, where they presented on colorectal cancer screening challenges.

 Successful colorectal cancer screening requires more than just an accurate test.
 Performance is, of course, a key component of successful screening, but we also have to have tests that people will use and tests that people can access.
 There is no time like now with the pandemic-related screening backlog, with pandemic-aggravated health disparities, and with the need to address the increase in colorectal cancer in young adults, to emphasize some of these issues.
 We are in a new landscape in which we need to rethink how we go about screening, put all solutions on table and work in new collaborative ways.
 In short, we have a lot to do.